Titus Thorne

 When an evening dosing schedule isn’t possible, test subjects may take CJC-1295 early in the morning on an empty stomach.
 This is thought to prevent dietary glucose from interfering with GH levels [2].

-How often should CJC-1295 be administered?
+How often should CJC-1295 DAC be administered?

 In terms of published research, we know that CJC-1295 can be taken weekly or biweekly and still increase levels of GH and IGF-1 [2].
 However, according to statements from functional medicine experts Lindgren [9], test subjects are commonly advised to take CJC-1295 Ipamorelin five nights per week.